ssifu/event-management-system/Readme.md

 - **User Registration:** New users can create accounts, providing their basic details such as first name, last name, username, email, and password.

-- **Event Creation:** Users can create events with details such as title, description, date, time, location name, and maximum available slots.

 - **Event Registration:** Registered users can sign up for events, with a limit on the number of available slots.

 - **User Authentication:** Only authenticated users can register for events.
 Users are only allowed to unregister from events they've previously registered for.

 - **Admin Panel:** Django's admin panel is utilized for managing events and user registrations.
 Admins have control over the system's data.

-- **Search Functionality:** A basic search functionality is implemented, allowing users to find events based on keywords.

 - **User Dashboard:** Users have access to a personalized dashboard where they can view and manage the events they've registered for.